Accessible Web Content and Digital Documents Checklist

 • Use clear, descriptive link text that tells readers exactly what the link is about (e.g., Digital Accessibility Tips).

-• Avoid vague phrases like "click here" or "here", they’re meaningless for screen readers and SEO (Search Engine Optimization).
+• Avoid vague linked phrases like "click here", they’re meaningless for screen readers and SEO (Search Engine Optimization).

 • Avoid using full URLs as link text (e.g., https://asanewsletter.org/category/digital-accessibility-tips).
 Instead, link the topic name (e.g., Digital Accessibility Tips).

-• Ask yourself: Does the content need to be in a Word or PDF format?
+• Ask yourself: Does the content really need to be in a Word or PDF format?
 Can the content be conveyed as a webpage instead?
-What is the final destination of the content, and what is the optimal way a user could access it?
+What is the final destination of the content, and what is the optimal way a user could view it?

 • Text Color: